iifl-logo

 (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.

-(xvii) The Company has incurred loss during the current financial year, and it has not incurred any losses in the immediately preceding financial year.
+(xvii) The Company has not incurred any cash losses in the financial year or in the immediately preceding financial year.

-(xix) In our opinion and According to the information and explanations given to us and based on our examination of the records of the Company, and on the basis of financial ratios, ageing and expected date of realisation of financial assets and payment of financial liabilities and other information accompanying the financial statements , there is no material uncertainty exist as on date of the audit report and the company is capable of meeting its liabilities existing at the date of the balance sheet as and when they fall due within a period of one year from the balance sheet dated.
+(xix) On the basis of financial ratios, aging and expected dates of realization of financial assets and payment of financial liabilities, we are of the opinion that no material uncertainty exists as on the date of audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.

 Annexure B to the Independent Auditors Report of even date on financial statements of Nam Securities Limited